Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Systematic uncertainties

 \section{Systematic uncertainties}

-To account for potential sources of systematic uncertainties in the cross-section measurements, several sources are considered.
-These uncertainties include the background estimation, the calibration of the momentum scale, the efficiency determination, the unfolding procedure, the results of efficiency closure tests, the FSR correction, and the measurement of the integrated luminosity.
+The systematic uncertainties considered in the present measurement include the background estimation, the calibration of the momentum scale, the efficiency determination, the bin migration correction, the results of efficiency closure tests, the FSR correction, and the measurement of the integrated luminosity.

 The determination of the heavy flavour background uses the averaged yield between two methods as the background contribution.
 The associated uncertainty is calculated as the discrepancy between the background yields obtained from the two control samples.
 Additionally, a systematic uncertainty is introduced by varying the mass region and selection requirements of the control samples.
 The hadron misidentification and other backgrounds are estimated from the data and simulation, with the statistical uncertainties being treated as systematic uncertainties that depend on the limited size of the same-sign data and simulation samples.
 The systematic uncertainties on the \ttbar, $\ww$, $\wz$, $\zz$, and \Ztt components derive from the statistical uncertainties and theoretical uncertainties on the LO to NNLO correction factors.
 To estimate the uncertainty due to inadequate calibration of the detector, the momentum scaling and smearing correction for the simulation are studied in order to improve the modeling of the \Zmm data.
 Only a small fraction, less than 0.01\% of events, exhibits changes when comparing the simulation before and after studying the momentum scaling and smearing.
 This value is conservatively assigned as the systematic uncertainty related to the detector alignment.
 The impact from momentum calibration uncertainty on the integrated cross-section measurement is found to be negligible.
 However, the alignment uncertainty is considered and added for the \zpt distribution.